MicrosoftDocs/Devices-docs/surface/surface-support-portal.md

 2. Select **Submit** to send your service request.

-## View information about IT tools

-- Select **Surface IT Tools** to access details about the latest tools, including the [Surface IT Toolkit](surface-it-toolkit.md), [Surface Diagnostics Toolkit for Business](surface-diagnostic-toolkit-business.md), and [Surface API Management Service](https://github.com/microsoft/SurfaceApiManagementService).

-## Administrator roles
+## Review Administrator roles

 - For details about all available admin roles, see [Prepare your environment to manage Surface portals](surface-portal-admin-roles.md).
 - To learn more about configuring roles, see [Add an admin](/microsoft-365/admin/add-users/assign-admin-roles#steps-add-an-admin).

+## View related Surface IT tools

+- Select **Surface IT Tools** to access details about the latest tools, including the [Surface IT Toolkit](surface-it-toolkit.md), [Surface Diagnostics Toolkit for Business](surface-diagnostic-toolkit-business.md), and [Surface API Management Service](https://github.com/microsoft/SurfaceApiManagementService).

 ## Learn more